Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 | `capture_04` | 120.373 |
 | **Pooled** | **184.821** |

-The observed process is therefore dramatically more dispersed than the Poisson benchmark.

-This motivates a history-dependent point-process model.
+This provides strong motivation for a history-dependent point-process model.

-It does **not** by itself prove that Hawkes is the unique or optimal model.
+It does not, by itself, establish Hawkes as the unique or optimal model.

 ---